Admission requirements

 Requirements for admission to the Mundus Journalism programme:

 When commencing the Mundus Journalism programme by the 1st of September, students must have completed a bachelor's degree in a relevant subject.
-The BA degree must be a degree approved by both Aarhus University and by the university chosen for the second-year studies*.
-Applicants who have not yet graduated from their BA degree at the time of application, can, however, still apply.
+The bachelor's degree must be a degree approved by both Aarhus University and by the university chosen for the second-year studies*.
+Applicants who have not yet graduated from their bachelor's degree at the time of application, can, however, still apply.

 Subjects within bachelor's programmes in Arts/Humanities and Social Sciences are by default considered to be relevant.
 Applicants who have completed other programmes, but whose qualifications are deemed by the Consortium to be relevant and adequate, may also be offered admission.